ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - Ordered: when this is false, it disables the requirement of in-order-delivery for protocols that support configurable ordering.

-- Idempotent: when this is true, it means that the Message can be used by mechanisms that might transfer it multiple times -- e.g., as a result of racing multiple transports or as part of TCP Fast Open.
+- Safely Replayable: when this is true, it means that the Message can be used by mechanisms that might transfer it multiple times -- e.g., as a result of racing multiple transports or as part of TCP Fast Open.

 - Final: when this is true, it means that a transport connection can be closed immediately after its transmission.